 (On a side note, it may sound selfish to not be able to hear yourself, but in music it is important to hear yourself.
 If you ever notice a singer cupping his/her ear it is because they are trying to make sure he/she is singing the correct notes.
 This is also one of the many reasons that musicians have amps that face them and the pros wear buds in their ears.
 If you can’t hear yourself then you can’t really tell if you’re singing in the right key.
 Remember Fergie and how awful she sounded at the Superbowl Halftime Show??
 Yeah.
 Supposedly she couldn’t hear herself…)

 Anyway, my cousin and I were laughing so hard because this guy (yes, it ended up being a young, high-school-ish aged guy) was singing so loudly and really struggling to hit the notes.
 We joked back and forth as she said, “Everyone wants to be a tenor.”
 I laughed and said, “Soprano.”
 No joke.
 This guy was singing way up at high notes rather than falling back to the notes of the tenor (which is what he probably was).
 He was also belting it all.
 No falsetto.
 Just this yelling in my ear!
 I could not focus.
-I didn’t hear the words we were singing…just the noise. (disclaimer: we did not say these things out loud for him to hear…He probably had no clue that we were thinking any of this)
+I didn’t hear the words we were singing…just the noise. (disclaimer: we did not say these things out loud for him to hear…He probably had no clue that we were thinking any of this).

-After the service was over my cousin and I felt a little bit guilty for how we had laughed and made fun of this situation.
-Jocelyn pointed out that compared to the voices of prideful people, his voice probably sounded amazing in the ears of God.
+After the service was over my cousin and I felt a little bit guilty about how we had laughed and made fun of this situation.
+Jocelyn pointed out that, compared to the voices of prideful people, his voice probably sounded amazing in the ears of God.
 It was so true.
 Now, I can’t know that his heart was in the music.
 Maybe he was singing loudly for everyone to hear.
 But maybe he was enthusiastically lifting his voice in praise to God with a true heart.
 Maybe I didn’t know what his heart looked like.
 But I know what mine looked like.
 Mine was irritated, frustrated and prideful.

 Either way, my prideful heart was in the way of the beautiful time to sing to God.
 I’ve never really understood how God could appreciate music sung by a not-so-great-singer.
 I always thought, “God created music!
 He knows music better than I do.
 It isn’t that he can’t hear it…” But I figured it out that day.

 Emery is the sweetest little 3-year old I know.
 He knows a few songs but ones that he really loves to sing are “Jesus Loves Me” and the “ABC” song.
 When Emery sings to me it is the most beautiful thing I’ve ever heard.
 He is totally not in key.
 He is not matching pitch.
 He barely even goes up and down when he is supposed to in the song.
 But it is so beautiful.
 I love him so much and I love how he is singing to please me…because he knows I want him to and knows that it makes me so happy.
 I believe, now, that this is how God is.
 It isn’t that he can’t hear that the notes are sharp or flat or just completely off.
 He can totally hear it.
 It sounds beautiful to him, though, because he loves us so much.
-He can see our heart behind what we’re singing.
+He can hear our heart behind what we’re singing.

 Contrast that with someone who has a beautiful voice who is singing to impress everyone.
 The person who sings just because he/she knows that his/her voice sounds amazing.
 The one who just can’t wait for someone to say, “That sounded so wonderful!
 You have such a great voice!”